-The Company incurred a net loss before tax of \$1.0 million (\$0.02 loss per share) for the three months ended March 31, 2018 compared to a loss of \$0.8 million (\$0.02 loss per share) in the first quarter of 2017.
-The \$0.2 million increased in losses compared to the prior quarter in 2017 was primarily due to unrealized losses on investment of \$293,800.
-As a result of the adoption of IFRS 9 on January 1, 2018, these unrealized losses are now classified as part of the net loss before Other Comprehensive Income (OCI).
-In the current quarter, \$33,500 of foreign exchange loss was recognized compared to a \$9,400 loss in the first quarter of 2017.
-The change was due to foreign exchange movement between the US Dollar against the Canadian Dollar.
+The Company incurred a net loss before tax of \$2.4 million (\$0.05 loss per share) for the nine months ended September 30, 2018 compared to a loss of \$2.0 million (\$0.05 loss per share) in 2017.
+The \$0.4 million increased loss was primarily due to unrealized loss on investment of \$486,100.
+Due to adoption of IFRS 9 on January 1, 2018, unrealized losses are now classified as part of the net loss before Other Comprehensive Income (OCI).

 Other comprehensive loss fluctuated over the fiscal periods.
-This was mainly due to the volatility of the stock market from international economic environment and the IFRS non-cash adjustment related to the translation of measurement currency to reporting currency.
+The fluctuation was mainly due to the volatility of exchange rates and the IFRS non-cash adjustment related to the translation of measurement currency to reporting currency.